patthomasrick/astr3450/README.md

 ## Habitat

 Besides the excellent choice of location, HI-SEAS has carefully designed their habitat to as closely as possible represent the conditions and constraints that astronauts would have to face.
+This includes a twenty minute communication delay between the base and mission control as well as complete self-sufficiency part from occasional cargo drops.

 {% include image.html url="images/habitat.jpg" description="The Mars Base Habitat.
 Featured in the center of the image is the dome that the candidates live and work in.
-To the right of the dome is an external laboratory.
+The shipping crate pictures to the right of the dome is an external lab.
 Photo credits to the HI-SEAS project." %}

 The habitat in question is a dome that is 36 feet in diameter, complete with a kitchen, dining room, bathroom, shower, lab, exercise room, common spaces, and six bedrooms.
-The dome is split into two floors: the first floor, which is most of the common and work rooms, and the second floor, which is mostly storage and bedrooms.
-In addition, there is an external "dirty lab" in which work can be done without bringing in a significant amount of dirt to the habitat.
+The dome is split into two floors: the first floor, which is most of the common and work rooms, and the second floor, which is bedrooms and a half-bathroom.
+In addition, there an external lab connected to the back of the habitat.

 ### First Floor

+The first floor contains all of the workspaces, exercise equipment, kitchen, bathroom, and common areas.
+Since the second floor only extends to half of the top of the dome, the rest of the empty space is above the main common area and results in a quite high, vaulted ceiling.
+Each crew member gets their own desk at which they complete their work.
+Their exercise equipment includes an exercise bike, a pull-up bar, and a treadmill, and some crew members have opted to run up and down the stairs to the second floor for exercise.

+The bathroom is a full bathroom that includes a stall shower, a sink, and a toilet.
+The toilet is special in that it does not run using water but with a electric motor that composts the waste.

+The lab in the habitat contains many biological experiments and plants and is separate from the rest of the open living space on the first floor.

+There is also an airlock on the side of the hab and contains most of the food for the crew as well.
+Entering and exiting the hab requires a spacesuit and five minutes of depressurization/pressurization, the same that would be required on Mars.

 ### Second Floor

-### External Lab

 ## Image Credits

-Most of the images were obtained from [HI-SEAS.org](https://hi-seas.org/) and are used in an educational, non-profit, non-commercial manner and thus falls under *[fair use](https://en.wikipedia.org/wiki/Fair_use)*.
+Most of the images were obtained from [HI-SEAS.org](https://hi-seas.org/) used in a manner that agrees with *[fair use](https://en.wikipedia.org/wiki/Fair_use)*.

 Some images are from NASA, which are public domain and not copyrighted unless specifically noted: